malescordia/cub3D/notes.md

 **RAYCASTING**

 Raycasting is a rendering technique to create a 3D prespective in a 2D map.
 Raycasting is not the same as raytracing!
-Raycasting is a fast semi-3D technique that works in realtime even on 4MHz graphical calculators, while raytracing is a realistic rendering technique that supports reflections and shadows in ture 3D scenes.
+Raycasting is a fast semi-3D technique that works in realtime even on 4MHz graphical calculators, while raytracing is a realistic rendering technique that supports reflections and shadows.

 The basic idea of raycasting is as follows: the map is a 2D square grid and each square can either be 0 (no wall) or 1 (a wall with a certain color or texture).